AmbireTech/adex-protocol/FAQ.md

 ## What to do with the DAI I earned as a publisher?
 You can always withdraw your DAI and exchange it for USD/EUR/other fiat currency.
 Furthermore, there are many ways you can [spend your DAI](https://github.com/makerdao/awesome-makerdao#spend-your-dai) or [hold your DAI](https://github.com/makerdao/awesome-makerdao#hold-your-dai).

+## Why are there impressions, but no revenue?
+It's possible that there may be a low number of impressions that haven't generated revenue yet - especially if you're a new publisher.

+We use micropayments, which means that every impression is paid, but sometimes the incurred payment from a specific campaign is not sufficient to cover the Ethereum network costs, and is therefore not counted.
+Do not worry - as you earn more, the revenue will show up.